em92/quakelive-local-ratings/docs/install.md

 ./main.py
 ```

-By default it is running on port 8000.
+By default it is running on port 8000 and uses 127.0.0.1 as host.

 ## Installing and configuring feeder